Xylitol in food: ingestion safety

 — Ice Breakers, Trident, Orbit, Mentos Pure Fresh

-Most common source of dog poisoning - a single piece can be toxic to small dogs
+Most common source of dog toxicity - a single piece can be toxic to small dogs

 -